 Instructions

-- Mash banana using a fork in a large bowl.
+- In a large bowl, mash peeled bananas with a fork.
 You should get around 3/4 cup of mashed bananas (180 g).
 A little more or less is fine.

 - Add yogurt and melted butter to the bowl, then stir.